The Arkansas District Export Council (ARDEC) has been a key resource serving the businesses within our state for over 40 years.

 In August 2010, the ArDEC organized a highly successful Arkansas Exporters Roundtable Business Luncheon, at the Clinton Center, in honor of visiting Under Secretary for International Trade Francisco Sanchez’s visit to Arkansas to promote President Obama’s National Export Initiative.
 The Roundtable, with some 30 Arkansas exporters, provided the most effective forum to share the critical issues/opportunities facing Arkansas exporters with the Under Secretary.

-ArDEC members are dedicated to foster and promote the importance of international trade on the State’s economy and are proud to serve in this vital role to the benefit of their fellow Arkansans.
+ARDEC members are dedicated to fostering and promoting the importance of international trade on the State’s economy and are proud to serve in this vital role to the benefit of their fellow Arkansans.